Daughter accused of killing parent in double homicide at NC home - NewsBreak

 The second victim has not been identified until authorities locate the next of kin.

-An autopsy of both victims is being conducted in Winston Salem according to deputies.
+An autopsy of both victims is being conducted in Winston Salem according to deputies.🚨 Queen City News is TRACKING CRIME where you live.
+CLICK HERE

 Guest was booked into the Macon County Detention Center on a million-dollar bond.